 If you can print the support directly to the build plate then HIPS or a TPU are possible candidate materials.

 With HIPS, you won’t get adhesion between the support and the Fluorinar™ filament, but the HIPS will help bridge a gap between two locations.
 For instance, if you were printing the letter H, HIPS would help bridge the horizontal gap.
 If you tried to print the letter F, the two unconnected horizontal parts of the letter would not bond to the HIPS and would lift and curl.
-We print the HIPS at close tot he same temperature as we do the Fluorinar™ PVDF: 240C with a 100C build plate temperature, HIPS dissolves in acetone and limonene.
-Acetone is a slow-acting solvent for PVDF so you want to be careful with this.
-Limonene has a boiling temperature around the softening point of the Fluorinar, so if you use heat to accelerate the HIPS dissolving process be careful, otherwise the PVDF print will turn into a melted mess at the bottom of the beaker.
+We print the HIPS at close to the same temperature as we do the Fluorinar™ PVDF: 240C with a 100C build plate temperature, HIPS dissolves in acetone and limonene.
+Acetone is a slow-acting solvent for PVDF so you want to be careful.
+Exposure of your PVDF print to acetone will cause the interlayers to disbond.
+Limonene has a boiling temperature around the softening point of the Fluorinar filaments, so if you use heat to accelerate the HIPS dissolving process be careful, otherwise the PVDF print will turn into a melted mess at the bottom of the beaker.

 Can you print either HIPS or TPU directly onto PVDF?
 Yes and no. If you have an extended brim around the part made from the support material then you print the support material directly over the print as long as the support material is in contact with the brim.
 For instance, if you were printing the letter B you could surround the letter with a brim made from the support material and then fill in the interior regions with support material printed directly onto the Fluorinar™ PVDF.